 “This has got to stop!”
 I thought.
 How do you help a child with anxiety?
 You start with the parent-child relationship, and I came up with a game-changer.
 Now I want to share the hope that we CAN step out of the anxiety epidemic and enjoy our lives.
-I have been amazed and grateful at the ways my own children have grown in confidence after I started using my own 3 Steps and losing my should.
+I have been amazed and grateful at the ways my own children have grown in confidence after I started using my own Sigh, See, and Start method and losing my should.

 So how can I be a better parent?
 What are the best parenting skills?
 That’s what we’ll explore together.